jejacks0n/guard-teaspoon/README.md

 ## Installation

 Add it to your Gemfile.
 Like Teabag, in most cases you'll want to restrict it to the `:asset`, or `:development, :test` groups.
+You may also want to include one of the filesystem gems that [Guard suggests](https://github.com/guard/guard#efficient-filesystem-handling), and in our example we included `rb-fsevent`.

 ```ruby
 group :assets do